Mary the Mother of Jesus Miracles Miracles_BC Lay Saints

 When her brother Hatto entered the Benedictines at St. Gall, she went with him and worked as a bookbinder and lived for a time as a recluse.
 She desired to exist as a hermit and to be walled up as an anchoress.
 Before the monastic leaders of St. Gall would acquiesce, she was forced to endure an ordeal by fire, successfully convincing her vocal critics.
 Her cell was visited by many who sought out her wisdom.
 She was also noted for her austerities, holiness, and her gifts of prophecy.
 One of her visions told of her own martyrdom, which came to pass when invading Magyars of Hungary murdered her in her cell.

-930 Saint Hugh of Anzy-le-Duc monk wisdom miracles OSB (AC)
+930 Saint Hugh of Anzy-le-Duc monk wisdom miracles OSB (AC).

-Born at Poitiers, France; died at Anzy-le-Duc, c.
-930. As a child, Saint Hugh was placed in the Benedictine abbey of Saint-Savin in Poitou.
+As a child, Saint Hugh was placed in the Benedictine abbey of Saint-Savin in Poitou.
 His fervor for monastic life was so great that he became a monk.
 Hugh's reputation for wisdom and miracles was such that he was sent to reform several other houses.
 His success in reorganizing other led him to the newly founded Cluny Abbey where he helped Blessed Berno.
 Hugh's relics were raised in 1001 (Attwater2, Benedictines).

 930 St. Hugh of Anzy le Duc Benedictine prior established Cluny and aide to Blessed Berno.
 A native of Poitiers, France, he helped reform St. Martin’s at Autun and established Cluny.
 Hugh of Ambronay OSB, Abbot (AC) 9th or 10th century.
 Saint Hugh was the third abbot of the Benedictine monastery of Ambronay in the see of Belley (Benedictines).